 To win a client, sometimes freelancers resort to offering lower rates.
 This is especially true for newcomers, those who lack a network of clients or belong to an industry with cut-throat competition.

-Filipino freelancers are often sought after by foreign clients because they offer low rates from an international perspective.
+Foreign clients often seek after Filipino freelancers because they offer low rates from an international perspective.
 But Pinoy freelancers also serve local clients.
 Signing up new clients looks like a win, but if a freelancer exerts more effort with less compensation, the quality of his or her service will likely suffer.
 Also, offering low rates might create an impression of lower quality of work.

 Late payment of invoices

 Sadly, Filipino freelancers who decide to look for new clients and spend less time chasing for invoices might decide to write off the deal as a loss.
-The use of escrow accounts minimized this problem but for those who rely on an old-school payment system, the challenge remains.
+The use of escrow accounts minimized this problem, but the challenge remains for those who rely on an old-school payment system.

 Poor client communication